 9. No responsibility can be taken for tests cancelled by the DVSA for whatever reason.
 Lessons will have to be paid for but can be claimed back from the DVSA.
 The instructor cannot be responsible if you fail because of the eyesight test.
 Your instructor will be responsible if the test is cancelled due to the condition of the tuition vehicle.

-10. PERSONAL PROPERTY: Naturally every endeavour is made to to safeguard the personal property of any trainee, but we point out that the school accepts no liability whatsoever for jewellery, cash, clothing, mobile phones or any other property left in the training vehicle or on their premises, unless the loss is caused by our own negligence.
+10. PERSONAL PROPERTY: Naturally every endeavour is made to safeguard the personal property of any trainee, but we point out that the school accepts no liability whatsoever for jewellery, cash, clothing, mobile phones or any other property left in the training vehicle or on their premises, unless the loss is caused by our own negligence.

-11. Fees include trainees cover for insurance liability claims whilst driving the schools vehicle, providing the trainee is duly licensed to drive and is accompanied by or under instruction of the instructor
+11. Fees include trainees cover for insurance liability claims whilst driving the school’s vehicle, providing the trainee is duly licensed to drive and is accompanied by or under instruction of the instructor

 12. Please note that all driving lessons are captured on CCTV without audio for the safety of both pupil and instructor.
-The camera face forwards and backwards and video footage can be used in the unlikely event of an accident.
+The cameras face forwards and backwards and video footage can be used in the unlikely event of an accident.
 The video is overwritten approximately every 14 hours and any footage where an accident occurred will be downloaded and stored for later use.
-Cctv will be active during a test.
+CCTV will be active during a test.

-13. It is the pupils or parents/guardians responsibility to ensure that lessons are booked in advance.
+13. It is the pupils, parents or guardian’s responsibility to ensure that lessons are booked in advance.
 The instructor cannot be held responsible for continuity of lessons if the person/s responsible do not book in advance.

-We are a very busy driving school and therefore lessons get booked well in advance..
+We are a very busy driving school and therefore lessons get booked well in advance.